"SRNDR to the Music."

 Q: Describe the most common type of work you do for your clients.

-A: At the moment, I'm mainly mixing for the artists on my label, SRNDR Records.
-So far, I've mixed seven tracks by four different artists and I'm really proud and happy that I've managed to improve the mixes quite significantly.
+A: At the moment, I'm really just focused on mixing.
+With the clients I've worked with, some of whom are very talented composers and producers, I'm really proud and happy that I've managed to improve and add value to the mixes.
 As someone who has only been doing this for five years and is definitely still learning, it brings me great joy knowing that I'm at a stage in my growth where I can help others elevate their mixes to the point where they are release-ready.
-Only recently, I've started to mix for producers outside of the label and I do the same for them as I do my artists - give honest feedback about the songwriting/arrangement of the track, and mixing and bringing the best out of the elements in the track.
+And when clients order from me, they can expect not just a mixing job but honest communication as well.
+I believe that the mixing process is very much two-way so that is a huge part of my service, giving honest feedback about the songwriting/arrangement of the track, before mixing it and bringing the best out of the elements in the track.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?